anuradha1105/Autogluon/README.md

 - 🏠 **California Housing Prices** — regression
 - ⚡ Official AutoGluon tutorials — Quick Start, In-Depth, Multimodal Tabular, and Automatic Feature Engineering

-These notebooks are part of the **Data Mining assignment** for CMPE-272 / MSSE coursework at SJSU.

 ---